 And it needs to—Apple has been under the gun to make more massive leaps like it did with the older iPhone and iOS versions.
 Many fans are getting restless, and the Google side of the fence keeps looking fresher and more exciting.

-TechRepublic's smart person's guide about iOS 11 is a quick introduction to the latest version of Apple's mobile operating system, as well as a "living" resource that will be updated periodically as it evolves through updates and alongside new devices.
+TechRepublic's smart person's guide about iOS 11 is a quick introduction to the latest version of Apple's mobile operating system, as well as a "living" resource that will be updated periodically as it evolves.

 - What is iOS 11? iOS 11 is the newest iteration of Apple's mobile operating system; it powers iPhones and iPads, and iPods. iOS 11 is bringing a host of changes to those devices on the front end and back end.
 Apple consumers and developers will notice big differences from previous versions of iOS.